 One of the reasons we set up the Kent Charity Awards was to recognise those who make the lives of others better.
-Below are just some of the good causes in Kent, if you fancy seeing your charity or good cause here then complete and send in your entry form to us here
+Below are just some of the good causes and charities in Kent, if you fancy seeing your charity or good cause here then complete and send in your entry form to us here

 If you would like us to help promote your news and events, just drop us an email at firstname.lastname@example.org and we will share them on our Charity News page and on Twitter and Facebook.

 Click on the charity names below to read more about the work they do.

 Founded 37 years ago in Tunbridge Wells, 3H helps around 500 disabled children, adults and their carers every year to get a break away from the confinement and stresses and strains of their everyday lives.
 A short break can be a lifeline to help them cope.
 3H arrange group activity holidays and give grants to individuals, families and carers on low incomes towards holidays they have arranged themselves.

 Based in Faversham, the Abbey Physic Community Garden believe in the therapeutic benefits of horticultural activities.
 Whether to pass on knowledge, learn a new skill, make friends, enjoy outdoor activities their members and visitors can all share this wonderful city-centre garden.
 In addition to the horticultural activities the centre offers a variety of informal learning such as : plant propagation, cooking, willow basketry and pottery making.